Hermaphroditus: Mythology

 Ovid's account relates that Hermaphroditus was nursed by naiads in the caves of Mount Ida, a sacred mountain in Phrygia (present day Turkey).
-At the age of fifteen, they grew bored with their surroundings and traveled to the cities of Lycia and Caria.
-It was in the woods of Caria, near Halicarnassus (modern Bodrum, Turkey) that they encountered the nymph Salmacis, in her pool.
-She was overcome by lust for the child, who was very handsome but still young, and tried to seduce them, but was rejected.
-When they thought she had left, Hermaphroditus undressed and entered the waters of the empty pool.
+At the age of fifteen, he grew bored with his surroundings and traveled to the cities of Lycia and Caria.
+It was in the woods of Caria, near Halicarnassus (modern Bodrum, Turkey) that he encountered the nymph Salmacis, in her pool.
+She was overcome by lust for the boy, who was very beautiful but still young, and tried to flirt with him, but was rejected.
+When he thought she had left, Hermaphroditus undressed and entered the waters of the empty pool.
 Salmacis sprang out from behind a tree and jumped into the pool.
-She wrapped herself around the youth, forcibly kissing them and touching their breast.
-While they struggled, she called out to the gods that they should never part.
+She wrapped herself around the youth, forcibly kissing him and touching his breast, attempting to rape him.
+While he struggled, she called out to the gods that they should never part.
 Her wish was granted, and their bodies blended into one form, "a creature of both sexes".
-Hermaphroditus prayed to Hermes and Aphrodite that anyone else who bathed in the pool would be similarly transformed, and their wish was granted.
+Hermaphroditus prayed to Hermes and Aphrodite that anyone else who bathed in the pool would be similarly transformed, and his wish was granted.

 Hungarian classical philologist Károly Kerényi wrote: "In this form the story was certainly not ancient".
 He related it to the Greek myths involving male youths (ephebes), noting the legends of Narcissus and Hyacinth, who had archaic hero-cults, and also those involving Hymen (Hymenaios).

 Diodorus Siculus, in his work Library of History, mentions that some say that Hermaphroditus is a god and appears at certain times among men, but there are some who declare that such creatures of two sexes are monstrosities, and coming rarely into the world as they do have the quality of presaging the future, sometimes for evil and sometimes for good.

-In a description found on the remains of a wall in Halicarnassus, Hermaphroditus' mother, Aphrodite, names Salmacis as the nymph who nursed and took care of an infant Hermaphroditus after being placed in her care, a very different version than the one presented by Ovid.
+In a description found on the remains of a wall in Halicarnassus dated to around 2nd century BC, Hermaphroditus' mother, Aphrodite, names Salmacis as the nymph who nursed and took care of an infant Hermaphroditus after being placed in her care, a very different version than the one presented by Ovid.

-The satirical author Lucian of Samosata also implies that Hermaphroditus was born like that, rather than becoming later in life against their will, and blames it on the identity of the child's father, Hermes.
+The satirical author Lucian of Samosata also implies that Hermaphroditus was born like that, rather than becoming later in life against his will, and blames it on the identity of the child's father, Hermes.